cs1302uga/cs1302-ce31/README.md

    In your notes, write down which algorithm you think will be able to sort users the fastest (total time) using this new criteria and our updated (`1ms` delay) network.

-1. **NEXT GROUP MEMBER (SWAP DRIVERS):** in `main`, modify the `Comparator` to sort users by the total number of words with `5` or more characters across all of their messages.
+1. **NEXT GROUP MEMBER (SWAP DRIVERS):** in `main`, write a method called `countLargeWords` that takes a `MyFaceUser` as an argument and returns the total number of words with `5` or more characters across all of their messages.
 You may need to reference the [MyFace Message API](http://cobweb.cs.uga.edu/~mec/cs1302-mvn-site/cs1302-myface/apidocs/index.html).

+1. To make sure your method is working properly, modify the number of users in your social network to `25`.
+   Write a nested loop that prints the contents of all messages for each user along with the total count of large words across all messages.
+Make your print statements clear so that you can easily check that your method is working. **Note:** Each user has a random number of messages between `0` and the social network size divided by 10.
+That is [`0`, `25/10`].

+   **Warning:** You are reading people's messages.
+We don't encourage this behavior, in general.
+Also, some of the messages might be a bit odd (people send weird things) - the contents of the messages were populated from the [Fortune Cookie Database] (https://github.com/bmc/fortunes).

+1. Do some sorts.
 **CHECKPOINT**